sirrah23/TaskTemplate/README.md

     `git clone https://github.com/sirrah23/TaskTemplate.git`

-2. Run `go install tasktemplate`
+2. Run `go install Tasktemplate/tasktemplate` at the root of your $GOPATH

-3. Retrieve the binary from your bin directory
+3. Retrieve the binary from the bin directory

 # How to use it